fkeck/editheme/README.md

 ### Customizing base graphics

 To change the look of base graphics editheme uses the styles package.
-The function set\_base\_sty modifies the graphical parameters and the behavior of different generic plotting functions according to the selected theme.
+The function `set_base_sty` modifies the graphical parameters and the behavior of different plotting functions according to the selected theme.

 ``` r
 set_base_sty("Clouds Midnight")